rosszurowski/fitvids/README.md

 #### Container Selector

-To only wrap videos in a certain container, you can provide an optional container selector:
+To only wrap videos that are a child of an element, you can provide an optional selector:

 ```javascript
 fitvids('.video-container')
 ```

+Only videos that are descendants of `.video-container` will be made responsive.

 #### Custom Players